ds4m/topological-data-analysis/topological-feature-vectors/euler-curves/README.md

 MNIST -- 200 training images/100 testing images, 12 directions, runs 1-2 mins, 86% accuracy

-Devanagari -- 10 training images per letter/5 testing images per letter, 3 directions, runs 1-2 minutes, 76% accuracy
+Devanagari -- (Using first 10 letters) 20 training images per letter/10 testing images per letter, 3 directions, runs 1-2 minutes, 76% accuracy.
+Using more letters requires more training time.

 Accuracy can improved by adding more directions, a larger training set, and adjusting the classifier.